mliew21396/remote-work/week-1/set-remotes/README.md

 <!-- [Merge Conflict](https://www.youtube.com/watch?v=NW9AVnzx1B8)
  -->
 ## Reflect
+Create a new branch and go through the making changes and pull requests process to add your changes to GitHub.

 In the [my_reflection.md](my_reflection.md) file, answer the questions.
-Then go through the process of adding your changes, committing, and pushing.
-You should see your answers live on github!